richsalz/draft-rsalz-update-registries/draft-rsalz-update-registries.md

 - Every entry reserves a partition for private use and experimentation.

-- Registries with ASCII fields are now limited to uppercase letters; fields starting with 0x2D, the ASCII minus sign, are reserved for private use.
+- Registries with ASCII fields are now limited to uppercase letters; fields starting with 0x2D, the ASCII minus sign, are reserved for private use and experimentation.

 - The policy for every registry is now specification required, as defined in Section 4.6 of {{!RFC8126}}.